NFL, sports world reaction to injury to Bills’ Damar Hamlin

 —

-”Prayer is power and Prayer is POWERFUL we need the world to pray for Damar Hamlin and his family (hash)Love (hash)3” – Bills offensive tackle Dion Dawkins on Twitter.
+“Prayer is power and Prayer is POWERFUL we need the world to pray for Damar Hamlin and his family #Love #3” — Bills offensive tackle Dion Dawkins on Twitter.

 “Sending our thoughts and prayers to Damar.” — Cincinnati Bengals on Twitter.